Notes on the Geography of Cambodia (Angkor): Ta Prohm and Vicinity

 ... irrigated seedlings in a government nursery.

 Immediately downstream from the waterwheel there's an old bridge, known in modern Khmer as Spean Thma, "stone bridge."
 In Angkorian terms it's not so old: it was built in the 16th century of stones taken from abandoned temples.
-Still, it's the best illustration yet of the Khmer corbelling technique.
-Such bridges dam rivers as much as traverse them, and the Siem Riep River has adapted by changing course and finding a path just to the east of the bridge.
+Still, it's a good illustration of Khmer corbelling.
+Such bridges dam rivers as much as traverse them, and the Siem Riep River has adapted by changing course and finding a path just to the east of this bridge.

 Not far beyond the bridge is Ta Keo, built about 1000 as the state temple of Jayavarman V. That makes it older than Angkor Wat, the Bayon, or any other works of either Suryavarman II or Jayavarman VII.
 Although it's roughly contemporaneous with Phimeanakas, in Angkor Thom's royal palace, Ta Keo was built not of laterite but of sandstone floated down the Siem Reap River from mountain quarries 20 miles or more upstream.